Action of the Cremona group on foliations on $\mathbb{P}^2_\mathbb{C}$: some curious facts: Introduction

 For any quadratic birational map $\phi$ of $\mathbb{P}^2_\mathbb{C}$ there exists at least one foliation of degree $2$ on $\mathbb{P}^2_\mathbb{C}$ numerically invariant under the action of $\phi$ and we give "normal forms" for such foliations.
 We don't know if the foliations numerically invariant under the action of a non-generic quadratic birational map have a special transversal structure.
 Problem: for any birational map $\phi$ of degree $d\geq 3$, does there exist a foliation numerically invariant under the action of $\phi$ ?

 A foliation $\mathcal{F}$ on $\mathbb{P}^2_\mathbb{C}$ is \textbf{\textit{primitive}} if $\deg\mathcal{F}\leq\deg\phi^*\mathcal{F}$ for any birational map~$\phi$.
 Foliations of degree~$0$ and $1$ are defined by a rational closed $1$-form (it is a well-known fact, see for example~\cite{CCD}).
 Hence a non-primitive foliation of degree $2$ is also defined by a closed $1$-form that is a very special case of transversely projective foliations.
 Generically a foliation of degree $2$ is primitive.
+Remark that there are foliations that are pull-back by a rational map of degree greater than $1$, and that are nevertheless primitive.
+This is the case of the foliation given by $Q_1\,\mathrm{d}Q_2-Q_2\,\mathrm{d}Q_1$ where $Q_1$ and $Q_2$ denote two generic polynomials of degree $3$, in other words a generic pencil of elliptic curves.
 The following problem seems relevant: classify in any degree the primitive foliations numerically invariant under the action of birational maps of degree~$\geq~2$; are such foliations transversely projective or is this situation specific to the degree~$2$~?
 In this vein we get the following statement.

 \begin{theoalph} A foliation $\mathcal{F}$ of degree $2$ on $\mathbb{P}^2_\mathbb{C}$ numerically invariant under the action of a generic cubic birational map of $\mathbb{P}^2_\mathbb{C}$ satisfies the following properties: